Dorothy Richardson Buell: Later years

 Buell served as its president of Save the Dunes Council for sixteen years; however, by the mid-1960s she had delegated much of the work to others.
 Buell stepped down as president in 1968.
 Sylvia Troy succeeded Buell as president.

 The Burns Waterway Harbor (Port of Indiana) opened in 1970, the same year that Buell and her husband retired to California.
 The Indiana Dunes National Lakeshore, which Buell spent two decades trying to establish, was formally dedicated on September 8, 1972.
 Buell returned to Indiana to deliver one of the speeches at the lakeshore's dedication ceremony.
 Although reduced in size and a patchwork of noncontiguous property surrounded by heavy industrial and commercial development at Lake Michigan, the Indiana Dunes National Lakeshore became the National Park System's first urban park.

 Death and legacy

-Buell died in 1976 at the age of eighty-nine.
+Buell died on May 17, 1977, aged 90, at a hospital in San Jose.
 She is remembered as a tenacious, dignified, and reserved activist whose tireless efforts overcame significant challenges in achieving the goal of preserving the Indiana Dunes.
 Buell was also known for her passion, enthusiasm, wit, and tireless energy.
 Although she lacked organization skills, Buell inspired others to join her cause.

 Buell's most significant contribution to preserving northwest Indiana's sand dunes was her efforts to establish of the Indiana Dunes National Park in 1966.
 As the founder and sixteen-year president of the Save the Dunes Council, Buell was the local leader of the movement to save the remaining unspoiled areas of the Indiana Dunes from industrial development.
 Buell's and the Council's efforts helped to preserve thousands of acres of northern Indiana dunelands as part of the National Park Service.